curtisyungen/outwork-1.0/README.md

 #### Improvements for future projects:
 * Add descriptive comments to functions as I go instead of waiting until the end.
 * Break up large files into smaller ones, namely App.js.
 * Improve algorithm efficiency.
-Works for three users but would scale poorly.
+Site works well for three users but would scale poorly.

 <hr/>